-- The event will take place on 12th-14th March in all weather conditions UNLESS it is considered unsafe in extreme weather conditions.
-The event organiser will notify all participants if the event is considered unsafe and endeavour to reschedule the event to another date – at this stage that being the weekend after (17th-18th) squeezing the runs into two days.
+The event will take place on 22, 23, 24 February 2019 in all weather conditions UNLESS it is considered unsafe in extreme weather conditions.
+The event organiser will notify all participants if the event is considered unsafe and endeavour to reschedule the event to another date – at this stage that being the weekend after.
 All participants entry will be credited towards the new date of the event.
 Unfortunately full refunds can not be made in the event of a cancellation / rescheduling.

 Does God exist?

 We have no idea, but if he/she/it does, we reckon he/she/it will be found running trails somewhere.
 Maybe on Tassie Trails.

 Preferably.
 It has been scientifically proven to assist in the completion of a marathon or half marathon.
 Having said that, there was this one time that we didn’t train at all…oh, actually, no that really, really hurt.
 Train fool.